-Bi-monthly joint SOCRA (Society of Clinical Research Associates)/CTSC brown bags provide an opportunity to learn about new and exciting developments in clinical research around the world.
-Open to our clinical research colleagues from the Sacramento area and beyond.
+SOCRA (Society of Clinical Research Associates)/CTSC brown bags provide an opportunity to learn about new and exciting developments in clinical research around the world.
+These events are open to our clinical research colleagues from the Sacramento area and beyond.
 Attendees may be eligible for a CTSC certificate of attendance and SOCRA CEUs.

 The UC Davis Clinical Research Guidebook is a compendium of UC Davis processes and administrative procedures available in an online format.
 The Guidebook follows clinical research process maps and provides step-by-step assistance in an easy-to-follow, at-a-glance format.
 A supplemental checklist bridges the Guidebook and process maps to serve as a tool for those who wish to track their process through a study.